WomenWhoCode/AndroidWorkshops_BCN/Day 3 - Multi Screen Apps/README.md

     )
 ```

-Now that we have our `Doggo.kt` data class and our list of dogs in `DoggosActivity.kt` we can create our Adapter which will be on charge of display the data into the RecyclerView.
+Now that we have our `Doggo.kt` data class and our list of dogs in `DoggosActivity.kt` we can create our Adapter which will be in charge of display the data into the RecyclerView.
 Let's create a new file called `DoggosAdapter.kt`.
 This new file will contain our `DoggosAdapter` and `DoggoViewHolder`, the adapter will use the `DoggoViewHolder` to contain the view of each item(:dog:).
 Create also `layout_doggo_item.xml` which will be used to inflate each view for the item(:dog:).
 You should display an image, the name, the age and the size of the dog in `layout_doggo_item.xml` layout.